OWASP/masvs/Document/11-MASVS-RESILIENCE.md

 - It reduces transparency of what the compiled application is doing
 - Independent verification of the compiled application is more difficult
-- The smartphone market is very diverse, and resiliency controls may flag edge-cases as untrustworthy, locking out those users
+- The diversity of smartphone operating systems can lead to false positives, potentially excluding legitimate users

 In case these concerns are valid for the target application, we recommend applying the following principles: